This is how I went about creating a relationship with my stepdaughter.

 My stepdaughter likes me… she really likes me?

 However, 4 years later Mikayla tells us she has decided to enter her school’s talent show.
 Specifically, she wanted to sing.
 To my surprise, I didn’t think she would ever do it because even though she and I sang together.
 Mikayla had very bad stage fright.
 Despite having that fear, she ROCKED it.
 In other words, She didn’t move on the stage at all but still did an amazing job.

 It may be selfish, but throughout her performance I thought, did I inspire her?
 Did I help her decide to do this?
 Did I have a good influence on her?
 Not that I’m looking for the answers to take all the credit, but I like to think our late-night karaoke sessions did have some kind of impact on her.

 The moral of this little “Story Time with Michele”, is that if you are finding it hard to relate to your kids or kids in general.
 Just pay a little attention to them and show you are willing to listen (even if you still don’t get it) and be your awesome, goofy self… eventually, they will come around.
 You will end up creating a bond that no one could ever replace.
 It was the best thing I could have done when creating a relationship with my stepdaughter.

 Above all, She is and always will be my favorite duet partner for home karaoke.
 I can’t wait till she gets older and we can sing in public more.
 You know because even though I am a parent… I still like karaoke.
-I hope you all enjoyed this post, please comment and let me know what your special hobby with your kids are?
+I hope you all enjoyed this post, please comment and let me know what your special hobby with your kids is?
 After you do that head on over to our Facebook group where we can continue the conversation.
 Unless you wanna get to know my family (click here) a little bit more, check out our first post.
 I’ll look for you over there.